theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="LoadBalancerProfile"></a>LoadBalancerProfile
 ---------------------------------------------------

 LoadBalancerProfile - Profile of the cluster load balancer.
 At most one of `managedOutboundIPs`, `outboundIPPrefixes`, or `outboundIPs` may be specified.
-See also [AKS doc]. <br/>[AKS doc]: https://learn.microsoft.com/azure/aks/load-balancer-standard
+See also [AKS doc](https://learn.microsoft.com/azure/aks/load-balancer-standard). <br/>

 Used by: [AzureManagedControlPlaneSpec](#AzureManagedControlPlaneSpec).